confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 ## Value/Return

-We hope that by providing a delightful, easy to use client, it will enable application developers to easily write powerful applications that take advantage of their data plane / event streaming platform more effectively.
+We hope that by providing a delightful, easy to use client and new HTTP2 based server API, it will enable application developers to easily write powerful applications that take advantage of their data plane / event streaming platform more effectively.

 We hope that this could be transformative for the project in terms of adoption as it would position ksqlDB as a great choice for